jelreyes/rain-data-scraper/README.md

 This repository contains two Python scripts designed to scrape and process data from the [PAGASA (Philippine Atmospheric, Geophysical, and Astronomical Services Administration)](https://bagong.pagasa.dost.gov.ph/) website:

-1. **pagasa_rain.py**: Scrapes automated rain gauge data from the PAGASA website and saves it to a CSV file.
+1. **pagasa_rain.py**: Scrapes automated rain gauge data from the [PAGASA Latest Automated Rain Gauges](https://bagong.pagasa.dost.gov.ph/automated-rain-gauge) and saves it to a CSV file.
-2. **pagasa_stations**: Extracts latitude and longitude information for various PAGASA stations from PDF files linked on the PAGASA site.
+2. **pagasa_stations**: Extracts latitude and longitude information for various PAGASA stations from PDF files in the [PAGASA pub files](https://pubfiles.pagasa.dost.gov.ph/cds/).

 ## Requirements